ribru17/CS188-Projects-2024Winter/_posts/2024-01-01-team00-instruction-to-post.md

 > We aim to analyze how we can use deep learning technique for prostate image
 > segmentation.
 Prostate cancer is the second most common form of cancer for men
-> worldwide and the fifth leading cause of death for men globally.
+> worldwide and the fifth leading cause of death for men globally [3].
 However, this
 > is a statistic that can be considerably changed with early stage detection.
 In
 > fact, the cancer is completely curable within 5 years if we catch it early.
 To
 > this end, we explore how we can use existing deep learning architectures to